Mean-Field Learning for Storage Aggregation: Model Details

-This procedure requires solving the convex programs~\eqref{eq:solvesurrogate} at each iteration, which can be efficiently handled by off-the-shelf convex optimization solvers.

-\subsection{Model Details}
+\section{Model Details}

-We use the \texttt{Adam} optimizer in \texttt{PyTorch} with a learning rate of 0.01 for all experiments.
 Baseline models are configured as follows: \begin{itemize} \item \textbf{MLP:} four layers with 48 hidden neurons.
 The input is the electricity price vector, and the output is the aggregate power profile. \item \textbf{LSTM:} four LSTM layers with one fully-connected layer. \item \textbf{SVR:} trained as 24 independent models.
 Each model receives the same 24-hour price vector and predicts the aggregate power for its corresponding hour. \end{itemize}